-Elements to be Proved for a Conviction in a DUI with Child Passenger Case
+Elements to be Proven for a Conviction in a DUI with a Child Passenger Case

-Florida Statutes, Section 316.193(3) states that in order to prove the crime of DUI with a child passenger, the prosecutor must prove the following elements beyond a reasonable doubt:
+Florida Statutes, Section 316.193(3) states that to prove the crime of DUI with a child passenger, the prosecutor must prove the following elements beyond a reasonable doubt:

-- Was under the influence of an alcoholic beverages, a chemical substance, or a controlled substance to the extent that the defendant's normal faculties were impaired; or
+- The person was under the influence of an alcoholic beverages, a chemical substance, or a controlled substance to the extent that the defendant's normal faculties were impaired

-- Had a blood or breath-alcohol level (also known as BAC or blood-alcohol concentration) of 0.08 or more grams of alcohol per 100 milliliters of blood or 210 liters of breath;
+- The defendant had a blood or breath alcohol level (also known as BAC, or blood alcohol concentration) of 0.08 or more grams of alcohol per 100 milliliters of blood or 210 liters of breath

 - A person under the age of 18 years accompanied the driver in the vehicle